 Application and tuition fees for this program are as follows:

-The registration fee for individual courses $930 per course.
+The tuition fee for individual courses is $930 per course.

 Please note that individual courses are not eligible for student loan funding.

 Note: Tuition fees do not include the cost of required textbooks.